virgesmith/inexmo/README.md

 Caveats & points to note:

-- Compiled lambdas are not supported but nested functions are, in a limited way - they cannot capture variables from their enclosing scope.
+- Compiled python lambdas are not supported but nested functions are, in a limited way - they cannot capture variables from their enclosing scope.
+- Top-level recursion is not supported, since the functions themselves are implemented as anonymous C++ lambdas.
+For a workaround see the Fibonacci example in [test_types.py](src/test/test_types.py)
-- Functions with conflicting headers or compiler/linker settings must be implemented in separate files
+- Functions with conflicting headers or compiler/linker settings must be implemented in separate modules
-- Using auto-vectorisation incurs a major performance penalty if the function is called with scalar arguments
 - Auto-vectorisation naively applies operations to [vector inputs in a piecewise manner](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/numpy.html#vectorizing-functions), and although it will broadcast lower-dimensional arguments where possible (e.g. adding a scalar to a vector), it is not suitable for more complex operations (e.g. matrix multiplication)
+- Using auto-vectorisation incurs a major performance penalty when the function is called with all scalar arguments
-- There is currently no way to change the order header files are included in the module source code
+- There is currently no way to change the ordering of header files in the module source code
 - For methods, annotations must be provided for the context: `self: Self` for instance methods, or `cls: type` for class methods.
 - IDE syntax highlighting and linting probably won't work correctly for inline C or C++ code.